pzanon/netconf-docker/README.md

 `# docker run --name netconf-server -it -p 8830:830/tcp DOCKER_NAME`

 ## Inside docker container
+### First add a password to root user, remember this password you will need to use in CLI:
+`# passwd`

 ### Start sysrepo daemon:
 `# sysrepo-plugind --verbosity 2 --debug & `